Aeroluna/LunaCoopMod/README.md

 - Increased Purification Nova radius by 20%.
 - Reduced price of Cloaking Module from 100/100 to 50/50.
 - Reduced price of Purification Echo from 150/150 to 100/100.
-- Fixed an issue where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.